 Tara Walton:

 I love that.
-In your opinion, how does continuous testing play a vital role in true DevOps culture?
+How does continuous testing play a vital role in authentic DevOps culture, in your opinion?

 Robin Gupta:

-I had a very close head of DevOps in one of the previous organizations and he had this quote: “Continuous delivery without testing is just continuous delivery of bugs.”
-So CI/CD has to have this third leg, CT, continuous testing.
+I had a very close head of DevOps in one of the previous organizations, and he had this quote: “Continuous delivery without testing is just continuous delivery of bugs.”
+So CI/CD has to have this third leg, CT, and continuous testing.

 If we are not testing what we are doing, maybe daily deployments or twice-a-day deployments every month, we are just deploying bugs.

-And you never know when they’ll come back and bite us.
-Interestingly on Salesforce, it is not just us, the development team, who delivers features.
-Salesforce does as well, and there’s a lot of the magic behind the curtains.
+You never know when they’ll come back and bite us.
+Interestingly, it is not just us, the development team, who deliver features on Salesforce.
+Salesforce also does, and there’s much magic behind the curtains.
 So CI/CD has got to have that CT element to it.
-And critical testing is paramount in such a hostile environment.
+Critical testing is paramount in such a hostile environment.

 Tara Walton:

 Continuous delivery without testing is continuously delivering bugs.
-I think that’s really gold.
+I think that’s gold.

 Robin Gupta: